-We are team of drug hunters with extensive experience in drug discovery and development.
+We are a team of drug hunters with decades of extensive experience in drug discovery and development.

 The Cydan management team has extensive drug development and commercialization experience across the biopharmaceutical industry, venture capital and consulting industries, and strong relationships with non-profit organizations and research foundations.

 Chris Adams, PhD, MBA

 Chris has more than 20 years’ experience in ensuring patient impact drives all aspects of the business side of orphan drug development, including business strategy, commercial planning, licensing and mergers and acquisitions.

 Before co-founding Cydan in 2013, Chris was president of CMA Biotech Consulting, which primarily served development stage orphan drug companies.
 He also was chief business officer of FoldRx Pharmaceuticals Inc., where he played an instrumental role in the company being acquired by Pfizer in 2010.
 He also served as senior vice president of business development for ViaCell Inc., vice president of business development for Transkaryotic Therapies Inc., and director of business development for the pharmaceutical division of Ciba-Geigy Limited, in Basel, Switzerland.
 Chris also serves on the board of directors of Cydan NewCo, Tiburio Therapeutics, which launched in 2019.